“What are the most aggressive cat breeds?”

-Then keep on reading to discover 7 of the so-called meanest cat breeds that might not suit an inexperienced owner.
+Keep reading to discover 15 of the so-called meanest cat breeds that might not suit an inexperienced owner.

-Speaking honestly, it’s difficult for me to say which cat breed is the most aggressive.
+Speaking honestly, it’s difficult for me to say which cats are the most aggressive breeds.

 #1 Siamese

-Despite their striking blue eyes and elegant body, the cute Siamese has the reputation of being jealous, aggressive, and territorial.
+Despite their striking blue eyes and elegant body, the cute Siamese has a reputation for being jealous, aggressive, and territorial.

 What most people don’t realize is that Siamese cats bond very closely with a single person and are happy to ignore the rest of the family.